12 Theologies of Vocation

 80,000 Hours View

-Paths that maximize measurable, impartial global impact—guided by expert advice, especially within the effective altruism movement—are prioritized
+Maximize measurable, impartial global impact—guided by expert advice, especially within the effective altruism movement.

 -